 Whether you have in house accountant or external bookkeeper, ask questions and don’t trust his work blindly.
 There can be chances of mistakes because accountants are human beings too and prone to mistakes and errors like anybody else.
 It is natural!

 10. Appoint a reliable Accountant

 Whether you do your own bookkeeping or have someone do it for you, it pays to have a reputable accountant to ensure proper reporting and compliance.
 This doesn’t mean that you must hire the top accounting firm with fancy offices in downtown.
-You can hire the one in your area or another on the freelance basis to get the better value at low cost.
-Such a hire will certainly provide you a more personalized professional service.
+You can hire the one in your area or another on a freelance basis to get a better value at a low cost.
+Such a hire will certainly provide you with a more personalized professional service.

 Above is the minimum one can do to have a proper bookkeeping process.
 As the business expands more factors kick in while deciding on the bookkeeping for your business.